Chuck: You had a coffin? Well, what was in it?

 - Once on Fraggle Rock, Gobo was thought to have been eaten by Sprocket and all his friends found was his hat.
 Boober suggests burying the hat as a way of remembering him just before Gobo reappears and reveals he's not dead.

 - On Arrow, both Oliver and his father have gravestones, but no graves, because they were Lost at Sea.
 Oliver has both removed, even though his father really is dead.
 (Ostensibly to further his bad-boy cover persona, but possibly also because he knows his father has a real grave on Lian Yu).
 Laurel also tells Oliver they buried an empty coffin at her sister Sara's grave—-which then ends up being used when Sara dies for real several seasons later.
+In the Grand Finale, Oliver's coffin is once again empty, but only because he died (a second time) in the antimatter universe and his body was never recovered.
+Anatoly asks if the coffin is empty, and the others confirm that it's full of mementos.

 - Highlander had an episode where a teenage girl pre-Immortal suffered her first death and became an Immortal.
 Duncan smuggled her out of the morgue, and her adoptive parents bury an empty coffin at her funeral due to "the morgue losing her body".